platform9/nodejsbug/README.md

 124416
 ```

 Next, run the test program httpsDownloadTest.js under node 0.10.41.
-It streams the content to memory using a WriteableStreamBuffer,  prints the final buffer length and verifies that it equals the Content-Length specified by the server:
+It streams the contents to a file,  prints the final file length and verifies that it equals the Content-Length specified by the server:

 ```
 [centos@ip-172-31-23-87 ~]$ node-v0.10.41-linux-x64/bin/node httpsDownloadTest.js